mayank99/typesettings.css/README.md

 # Typesettings.css

 Typesettings.css is a lite design system for minimal website or article design, inspired by traditional graphic design fundamentals.
 No colors; no Javascript; no classes required!
 In version 2.x, the typography scales bigger, the design goes bolder, & contrast gets stronger.

+***This fork includes the following changes:***
+- removed all global styles, to reduce side effects and make it more friendly for cascade layers.
+- converted everything to logical properties.
+- removed unnecessary vendor prefixes.

 ## Basic Usage
 ### 1. Include typesettings.css in the HTML file's `<head>` section: